microsoft/AzureTRE/docs/architecture.md

 Each of these rules can be managed per Workspace.

-Each Workspace sand the management subnets has a default route routing all egress traffic through the Azure Firewall, to ensure only explicitly allowed destinations on the Internet to be accessed.
-The exceptions are the `AzureFirewallSubnet` and `AzureBastionSubnet`, which hosts the Azure Firewall and the [Azure Bastion](https://azure.microsoft.com/en-us/services/azure-bastion) - each of these does not route traffic to the [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/) and therefore does not limit egress Internet traffic.
+Each Workspace and the management subnets have a default route routing all egress traffic through the Azure Firewall, to ensure only explicitly allowed destinations on the Internet to be accessed.
+The exceptions are the `AzureFirewallSubnet` and `AzureBastionSubnet`, which hosts the Azure Firewall and the [Azure Bastion](https://azure.microsoft.com/en-us/services/azure-bastion) - none of these route traffic to the [Azure Firewall](https://docs.microsoft.com/en-us/azure/firewall/) and therefore do not limit egress Internet traffic.

 The allowed egress trafic is described here: